5

 Enhanced Focus & Memory

-Engaging the imagination through mental imagery is an effective tool for enhancing cognitive function and improving focus and memory.
-Ultimately, stress relief clears the mind allowing us to bring awareness to our every day so we can engage in the moment.
+Engaging the imagination through mental imagery effectively enhances cognitive function and improves focus and memory.
+Ultimately, stress relief clears the mind, allowing us to bring awareness to our daily engagement in the moment.

 Visualization Meditation Techniques